thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 This subcommand has the following actions:

 * `tscli fileserver configure [-h] --user` *`USER`* `[--password ` *`PASSWORD`* `]` Configures the secure file server username and password for file upload/download and the call home feature.
-You only need to issue this command one time, to set up the connection to the secure file server.
+You only need to issue this command once, to set up the connection to the secure file server.
 You only need to reissue this command if the password changes.
 The parameter *`PASSWORD`* is optional.
 If a password is not specified, you will be prompted to enter it.
 * `tscli fileserver download-release [-h] [--user` *`USER`*`] [--password` *`PASSWORD`*`]` *`release`* Downloads the specified release file, including its checksum, and verifies the integrity of release bundle.
-You must specify the exact release number (e.g. 5.1.3).
+You'll need to specify the exact release number (e.g. 5.1.3).
 Before using this command for the first time, you must set up the file server connection using `tscli fileserver configure`.
 You will then work with a member of the ThoughtSpot Support team since a privileged `--user` (and corresponding `--password`) must be specified to download releases.
 * `tscli fileserver purge-config` Removes the file server configuration.
 * `tscli fileserver show-config` Shows the file server configuration.